Roberta Haupt, Early-Childhood Administrator

 Sarah Shoff, Administrative Coordinator

-Roberta Haupt, Parent-Child teacher, completed the practitioner-based early childhood teacher training at the Sunbridge Institute, a member institute of AWSNA and WECAN.
+Roberta Haupt, Early-Childhood lead teacher and Parent-Child teacher, completed her practitioner-based early childhood teacher training at the Sunbridge Institute, a member institute of AWSNA and WECAN.
 Roberta brings many years of experience teaching early childhood at an AWSNA-member Waldorf school.

-Adam Kuhn has a Bachelor of Science degree in Biology and a minor in Chemistry.
+Adam Kuhn, Main Lesson Teacher.
+Mr. Kuhn has a Bachelor of Science degree in Biology and a minor in Chemistry.
 He completed his teacher training at the Waldorf Institute of Southeast Michigan in Ann Arbor, a member institute of AWSNA.
 Adam brings six years of experience teaching the grades at an accredited Waldorf school, and prior to that Adam spent five years teaching in an early-childhood program inspired by the Waldorf philosophy.

 Julie Hoehnen completed Eurythmy training at Eurythmy Spring Hill in Chestnut Hill, NY.
 Julie teaches movement throughout the school year.

 Strings and Spanish Teacher, Carolina Borja is a cellist and Suzuki educator with nine years of experience.
 Carolina holds a Masters of Music in Cello Performance Pedagogy from Ohio University, where she attended as a Fulbright scholar.
 Ms. Borja collaborates with symphony orchestras, dance companies, chamber music ensembles, folk fusion bands and interdisciplinary groups of artists on a regular basis.
 She is currently a member of the band Cellocentric.